A great change in life is like a cold bath in water-we all hesitate at the first plunge” – Letitia Elizabeth Landon

 - Next, we identify the inspiration followed by adding meat to the bones of your story.

 It is a clear simple process that you can repeat over and over for each story you want to capture.
-In fact, in the beginning, you will end up with a pile of ideas that you can go back to.
+In fact, as the first bonus, you will end up with a pile of ideas that you can go back to.

 This is not about writing a book or starting a BLOG.
 This is about the story you have in your heart and its preservation.
 Could it be the start of a book?
 Maybe, but that is not the focus here.
 The story is the hero in this process.